rizdaprasetya/Raw-Domain-Extension-Price/README.md

 - [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) from Cloudflare registrar API.
 Updated (Apr 2024).
 Checkout [that folder](./scrap-cloudflare-domain-pricing/) to learn more.

 Might be useful for:
-- To make sure you are not overcharged by your Domain Registry.
+- To make sure we are not overcharged by Domain Registry service providers we are using.
-- To know how much Domain Registry is marking up prices.
+- To roughly know how much Domain Registry is marking up prices.
-- To know which domain extension is most cost effective
+- To roughly know which domain extension is most cost effective
 - etc

-Domain price are so obsecured, I can hardly find what is the real price of a domain.
+Domain prices are so obsecured, we can hardly find what is the real price of a domain.
-Domain registry make it worse by sometimes using bait-and-switch strategy offering cheap 1st year registration, then jacking up the price beyond the real price.
+Domain registry service providers make it worse by sometimes using bait-and-switch strategy offering cheap 1st year registration, then jacking up the price beyond the real price.
 It's time for us to really know (or atleast approximate) how much we should be paying for.

 # Embedded Raw Domain Extension Price Table